(or any other posed portraits, really. But don’t give up on me yet. Read on pls.)

 I document my clients’ unfiltered stories– of passion, creation, love, adventure, craft, hard work, and victory.

 It feels almost impossible for an engagement shoot to fall into this niche, because those moments wouldn’t be happening if they weren’t planned for the camera.

 So I picked up the most recent issue of Click Magazine, with the headline “The New Natural– How to Create Beautiful Stories of Real Life.”
 A lot of it wasn’t relevant, but it was eye-opening… there really is a whole industry of family, maternity, senior, and birth photographers making some beautiful work and learning from each other to build a new standard of natural and authentic portraiture.
 But again, not my thing.

 However, I did find some ideas and prompts that could transform an engagement shoot from a staged, camera-focused session into a fun and engaged moment that takes the couple away from the camera’s mission and into their own relationship, so together we can document “who they are, what they mean to one another, and how it felt to be there”– a great quote from the intro of the The New Natural article.

-So, I have a few challenges for couples who like my style, but are asking me for engagement photos:
+So, I have a few challenges for couples who like my style and are asking me for engagement photos:

 - Pick a location not based on its beauty or weathered brick walls, but that means something really special to you that’s totally unique.
 The grocery line or the laundromat where you met.
 The bar from your first date.
 The coffeeshop you hit up together on weekend mornings.
-We’ll recreate it.
+Even your living room (or bedroom?!)

 - Or, let’s plan an adventure together to somewhere you’ve never been– anything from a roller-skating rink to an untrodden hiking path to that ice cream shack you’ve been driving by every day but never stopped at.